 While some students were hoping to achieve a personal best time the following day, others were just wanting to have fun and soak up the atmosphere of the big run.
 However, following the presentation, all were inspired to run just a little bit harder.

 Sunday saw the group head off early to slog it out on the 14-kilometre run.
 It was indeed a fantastic event, with all the students soaking up the atmosphere on the course as well as during the recovery at Bondi.
-Special thanks to the supervising teachers and adults - Mr & Mrs Barry, Ms Bourke, Charlie Maher and Zane Spark (who also assisted with our Clontarf students).
+Special thanks to the supervising teachers, Ms Bourke, Charlie Maher and Zane Spark (who also assisted with our Clontarf students).

 Congratulations to our team members.